AffiliateWP/affiliatewp-allowed-products/readme.txt

 1. The input field to enter the product IDs that should receive commission.

 == Changelog ==

+= 1.0.1 =
+* Fix: prevent affiliate referral notifications from being sent if the product is not allowed to earn a commission

 = 1.0 =
 * Initial release